agaraujo78/agaraujo78/README.md

 - 👋 Hi, I’m   Alexandre   @agaraujo78
-- 👀 I’m interested in Tecnology
+- 👀 I’m interested in Technology
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Java and DB
 - 📫 How to reach me: agaraujo@yahoo.com